igorlogius/load-times/README.md

-Display load times of one or all tabs also contains a color indicator to easily detect slow loading pages
+Display load times of one or all tabs with a color indicator to quickly detect slow loading pages.

 This addon uses the browsers built-in timestamps provided by the 2 event callbacks onBeforeNavigation and onCompleted.
 This allows to calculate the total load time without having any interaction with the webpage itself.

 <b>Usage:</b>
 <ol>